Pakistan's National Assembly passes bill to give right of appeal to Kulbhushan Jadhav | Politics

 - Pakistan

-Pakistan's National Assembly has passed a government-backed bill that will provide the right of appeal to Indian death-row prisoner Kulbhushan Jadhav, according to a media report.
+The Pakistan government has rushed through the National Assembly a bill to provide the right of appeal to Indian death-row prisoner Kulbhushan Jadhav amidst ruckus and boycott by the Opposition.

-The National Assembly passed the ICJ (Review and Re-consideration) Bill, 2020 on Thursday aimed at allowing alleged Indian spy Jadhav to have consular access in line with the International Court of Justice (ICJ) verdict, the Dawn newspaper reported.
+The lower house of Parliament passed the ICJ (Review and Re-consideration) Bill, 2020 on Thursday.
+The bill is aimed at allowing Jadhav to have consular access in line with the International Court of Justice (ICJ) verdict.

 The Hague-based ICJ ruled in July 2019 that Pakistan must undertake an ''effective review and reconsideration'' of the conviction and sentence of Jadhav and also to grant consular access to India without further delay.